Please Wait a Moment

 In selecting session proposals, NSPRA will give priority to sessions with the association’s members as lead or co-presenters.
 However, NSPRA membership is not required to submit a proposal.

 Vendor submissions are not accepted through the call for proposals process, but a school district or educational organization may submit a proposal with a vendor co-presenter if the proposed presentation does not include a sales pitch for vendor products and services.
 Vendors wishing to submit a session proposal are invited to consider sponsorship opportunities (once announced) where vendor pitches may be made.
+(Note: A vendor is considered a for-profit organization that provides goods and services.)

 Information Required in a Proposal